nolar/kopf/docs/admission.rst

 *Webhook servers* listen on an HTTPS port locally and handle requests.

-* `kopf.WebhookServer` is helpful for local development and ``curl`` and a Kubernetes cluster that runs directly on the host machine and can access it.
+* :class:`kopf.WebhookServer` is helpful for local development and ``curl`` and a Kubernetes cluster that runs directly on the host machine and can access it.
   It is also used internally by most tunnels for a local target endpoint.
-* `kopf.WebhookK3dServer` is for local K3d/K3s clusters (even in a VM), accessing the server via a magical hostname ``host.k3d.internal``.
+* :class:`kopf.WebhookK3dServer` is for local K3d/K3s clusters (even in a VM), accessing the server via a magical hostname ``host.k3d.internal``.
-* `kopf.WebhookMinikubeServer` for local Minikube clusters (even in a VM), accessing the server via a magical hostname ``host.minikube.internal``.
+* :class:`kopf.WebhookMinikubeServer` for local Minikube clusters (even in VMs), accessing the server via a magical hostname ``host.minikube.internal``.

 *Webhook tunnels* forward the webhook requests through external endpoints usually to a locally running *webhook server*.

-* `kopf.WebhookNgrokTunnel` established a tunnel through ngrok_.
+* :class:`kopf.WebhookNgrokTunnel` established a tunnel through ngrok_.

 .. _ngrok: https://ngrok.com/

 For ease of use, the cluster type can be recognised automatically in some cases:

-* `kopf.WebhookAutoServer` runs locally, detects Minikube & K3s, and uses them
+* :class:`kopf.WebhookAutoServer` runs locally, detects Minikube & K3s, and
-  via their special hostnames.
+  uses them via their special hostnames.
 If it cannot detect the cluster type, it runs a simple local webhook server.
 The auto-server never tunnels.
-* `kopf.WebhookAutoTunnel` attempts to use an auto-server if possible.
+* :class:`kopf.WebhookAutoTunnel` attempts to use an auto-server if possible.
   If not, it uses one of the available tunnels (currently, only ngrok).
   This is the most universal way to make any environment work.